-Whatever you choose, make sure you remember that you are not going to keep the plants in there forever, just a few short weeks and seed starting soil is not cheap so you want to maximize production per flat.
+Whatever you choose, make sure you remember that you are not going to keep the plants in there forever, just a few short weeks… And, seed starting soil isn’t cheap so you want to maximize production per flat.

 Also, I save the trays and flats and reuse them for a few years before buying new ones.
-It’s important to sanitize them before using again to prevent disease.
+You can sanitize them before using them again to prevent disease.
 To do that, at the end of the season, make a solution of one part bleach to nine parts water and wash your trays.
-Make sure they dry completely before stacking them and storing.
+Make sure they dry completely before stacking them and storing them.

 Since I grow organically, it’s important to me to start with organic seed starting soil because I don’t want the chemical fertilizer that is in the other soils.
 I add the worm castings to make sure the little seedlings have plenty of food.
 It will really make a difference in your plants (we’ll go over how to mix it below).

-I use little plastic labels and a Sharpie.
+I use little plastic tabs and a Sharpie.
 I write what I planted, what variety it is and the date it was planted.
-When I transplant the seedlings to the garden I stick the label next to them too.
-It’s great to have the date in front of you all the time so you can learn how long it took the plant to be ready for transplanting, how long it took it to flower, and how long it took from planting to harvest.
+When I transplant the seedlings to the garden I stick the tag next to them too.
+It’s great to have the date in front of you all the time so you can learn how long it took the plant to be ready for transplanting, how long it took it to flower, and how long it took from planting to harvest, and so on.

 And, of course, you want to have the variety name so you can learn which variety was more successful and tasted better.

-1. Prepare Your Soil – I use a big bowl to mix the soil and worm castings.
+I use a big mixing bowl to mix the soil and worm castings.
 I wish I had an exact recipe here for you but I don’t.
-I just fill the bowl with organic seed starting soil (I get it locally) and add about a cup or so of worm castings.
+I just fill the bowl with organic seed starting soil and add about a cup or so of worm castings.
 You don’t need a lot of the castings, they are very concentrated.